upacyxou/seal-hub-prover/README.md

 # SealHub Prover code

-This repository is to be used as proof generator for SealHub
+The centralized prover that is used to generate ZK proofs for SealHub.

 ## Deploying to cloud